balanced/balanced-docs/api/rev1/api/customers.rst

 List all Customers
 ------------------

-Retrieve a list of all previously created customers.
+Fetch a list of all previously created customers.
 The customers are returned in sorted order, with the most recent customers appearing first.